smitjja/ArduinoScheduler/README.md

 the task gets a slot, then gets frozen and the next task gets a slot, etc. Schedulers aim to be fair and give time slots to tasks as they need them.
 Enough said, apart from the fact that this scheduler presented here is NOT preemptive.

-The scheduler here only calls tasks with a fixed priority as predefined, and explained below.
+This scheduler here only calls tasks with a fixed priority as predefined, and explained below.
 We need to carefully plan the scheduling and give more time slots to tasks that need them.
 For example we don't want to miss a button press, and we need to give it more priority.
 We can also break a logical function in two, as in the SchedulerExample1 for the task_checkButtonPress() and task_buttonPressedLED() functions.
 The reasoning behind this is that we need to monitor the button press in task_checkButtonPress() with high priority to make sure we don't miss it.
 We do not need to switch the LED in task_buttonPressedLED() instantaneously, as a human being takes many milliseconds to observe an event.
 If the LED switches a few microseconds earlier or later, it makes no difference.

 ####Basic Concepts